deanebarker/content-cloud-profile-visitor-groups/README.md

 These profiles are intended to be ephemeral.
 The use case is when they're populated by some external system -- like a CDP -- _on first request_, then just held in a session-like state for the duration of the visitor's session and used as a data source for Visitor Group logic so the external data source doesn't have to be repeatedly queried.

 The default implementation just stores the profile data in cache.
-If you want to change this to persist profile data, inject a new service for `IProfileStore`.
+If you want to change this to persist profile data, you can inject a new service for `IProfileStore`.
 (But I don't recommend it.
 There are better ways of doing this -- this is why CDPs exist, remember.)

 When the session ends, the profile will eventually be discarded from cache.
 It will be re-populated from the external store if a new session is created with the same cookie value.